lammps/lammps/doc/src/Modify_requirements.rst

 To maintain consistency across contributions from many people, there are various programming style requirements for contributions to LAMMPS.
-Some of these requirements are strict and must be followed while some are only preferred and thus may be skipped.
-An in-depth discussion of the style guidelines are provided in the :doc:`programming style doc page <Modify_style>`.
+Some of these requirements are strict and must be followed, while others are only preferred and thus may be skipped.
+An in-depth discussion of the style guidelines is provided in the :doc:`programming style doc page <Modify_style>`.